tamberg/idea/README.md

 When cooking (boiling, baking, ...)
 ```

-> Idea: detect heavy rain, if any window is open, show a warning in the kitchen.
+> Idea: Detect heavy rain, if any window is open, show a warning in the kitchen.

 ## Tiles IoT example
 Based on [this work](https://github.com/tilestoolkit/tiles-IoT-inventor-toolkit), (c) 2019 Tiles Technologies AS, licensed under [MIT License](https://github.com/tilestoolkit/tiles-IoT-inventor-toolkit/blob/master/LICENSE).